KxSystems/docs-v1/docs/ref/doth.md

-##The `.h` namespace contains functions for converting files into various formats and for web-console display.
+The `.h` namespace contains functions for converting files into various formats and for web-console display.

+Functions in the .h namespace not documented here belong to its private API; i.e. are for use only by other functions in the namespace.

 ## `.h.br` (linebreak)